Advocacy work at the European Union

 MMM collaborates on a regular basis with many European NGOs, notably with Age Platform Europe, COFACE, Eurochild, Eurocarers, the European Women’s Lobby, Maternal Health Europe, etc.

-Since December 2016, MMM is a member of the Social Platform the largest network of European civil society organizations active in the social sector.
+Since December 2016, MMM is a member of the Social Platform the largest network of European civil society organisations active in the social sector.
 Its mission is to promote policies that contribute to social progress for all, based on human rights

 Latest News from MMM and its Network